KONG Classic Dog Toy (Large)

 Why Dog Toys Matter for Your Beagle

-Mental stimulation is not optional for the Beagle -- it is essential.
-With their curious and merry nature, boredom leads to destructive behavior, excessive barking, or anxiety.
-The right toys channel their high energy into positive outlets.
-Their medium size means toy selection must balance engagement with safety -- nothing small enough to swallow, but not so large they cannot interact with it.
+Mental stimulation isn't optional for the Beagle -- I've seen what happens when smart, active breeds get bored, and it's never pretty.
+Their curious and merry nature means understimulation leads to destructive behavior, excessive barking, or anxiety.
+The right toys channel their high energy into something productive.
+Their medium size means every toy has to balance engagement with safety -- nothing small enough to swallow, but sized so they can actually grab and interact with it.

 Medium-Breed Sizing for Beagle (20-30 lbs)